atharphy/Ph2_ACF_monitoring_csv/README.md

 ## =x= End of Inner-Tracker section =x=

-### Setup
-Firmware for the FC7 can be found in /firmware.
-Since the "old" FMC flavour is deprecated, only new FMCs (both connectors on the same side) are supported.
-You'll need Xilinx Vivado and a Xilinx Platform Cable USB II (http://uk.farnell.com/xilinx/hw-usb-ii-g/platform-cable-configuration-prog/dp/1649384).
-For more information on the firmware, please check the doc directory of https://gitlab.cern.ch/cms_tk_ph2/d19c-firmware

 ### Gitlab CI setup for Developers (required to submit merge requests)
 Enable shared Runners (if not enabled)
 - from `settings > CI/CD` expand the `Runners` section